sckott/recology/_posts/2019-03-21-apis-text-mining-logs.md

 ## the ftdoi API

-The [ftdoi API][ftdoi] is a web API, with it's main goal for getting a best guess at the URL for the full text version of an article from it's DOI (this is done via the `/api/doi/{doi}/` route).
+The [ftdoi API][ftdoi] is a web API, with it's main goal for getting a best guess at the URL for the full text version of an article from its DOI (this is done via the `/api/doi/{doi}/` route).
 The API gives back URLs for all those possible, including pdf, xml, and html.
 Most publishers only give full text as PDF, but when XML is available we give those URLs as well.